Precise, not blunt. Economical, not terse. Direct, not aggressive.

 For storytelling moments the site favours animation over static illustration.
 Painterly rendering is fine, but never cartoonish or clip-art.
 Lottie and Rive preferred for web.

-Scroll horizontally to move through the photo direction.
-Warm, muted, directional.
-Water as texture, people mid-action, never posed.
+Scroll to move through the visual direction.
+Warm, muted, directional light.
+Water as texture.
+People mid-action, never posed.

 Close-crop water surfaces.
 Reflection and ripple used as texture, not decoration.